 Nasher Museum of Art– Also at Duke University, this art museum features work from the modern South, Africa, early America, Europe, and Mesoamerica.
 Highlights include works by official White House portraitists Amy Sherald and Kehinde Wiley.
 It’s free to visit on Thursdays.

 Eno Rock Quarry– Within Eno River State Park, this former quarry site is popular for swimming, hiking, and biking.
+There’s also a historic mill and home sites.

 Duke Basketball Museum and Sports Hall of Fame– Sports fans can visit the home of the legendary basketball team as well as learn about the legacy of coaches, players, and trophies from over the years.